 - Adio AM, Casteel CL, De Vos Martin, Kim J, Joshi, V et al., (2011) Biosynthesis and defensive function of Nd-acetylornithine, a jasmonate induced Arabidopsis metabolite.
 Plant Cell 23(9): 3303-18

-- Jander and Joshi (2010) Deciphering the biosynthesis of aspartate-derived amino acids in plants: Metabolic networks and molecular mechanisms.
+- Jander, G and Joshi, V. (2010) Deciphering the biosynthesis of aspartate-derived amino acids in plants: Metabolic networks and molecular mechanisms.
 Molecular Plant 3:54-65.

 - Joshi V, Joung J, Fei Z., Jander G (2009) Transcriptional regulation and synthesis of branched chain amino acids as osmolytes in plants under drough tand cold stress.
 Amino Acids 39(4):933-47.

 - Joshi V, Jander G (2009) Arabidopsis thaliana methionine gamma-lyase is regulated according to isoleucine biosynthesis needs but plays a subordinate role to threonine deaminase.
 Plant Physiology 151:367-378.